PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components.rst

     user-components-start-update-methods
     user-components-instancing

-A Component is a `design pattern <https://gameprogrammingpatterns.com/component.html>`_ that you can use to create reusable code and extend the behavior and state of a game object, using `composition over inheritance <https://en.wikipedia.org/wiki/Composition_over_inheritance>`_.
+A Component is a `design pattern <https://gameprogrammingpatterns.com/component.html>`_ that you can use to create reusable code and extend the behavior and data of a game object, using `composition over inheritance <https://en.wikipedia.org/wiki/Composition_over_inheritance>`_.

-For example, an **HorizontalMove** component can be added to any kind of enemy object that moves horizontally from one position to other.
+For example, an **HorizontalMove** component can be added to any kind of enemy object that moves horizontally from one position to another.
 This component class can be written more or less like this (see the |UserComponentsCompiler|_ section for a real example):

 .. code::